nate-thegrate/vegan-chef/README.md

 This is pretty great, especially considering how 4 pounds of erythritol costs about $16, and 4 pounds of allulose is around $35 (and with both of these, you need to add 33% extra to match the sweetness of sugar).

-**main takeaway:** if switching from sugar to aspartame works in your recipe, then do it.
+But there's a huge caveat: aspartame can lose its sweetness if it's heated, so it isn't great for cooking/baking.

+#### Sucralose
+- 200 times sweeter than sugar

+Sucralose is very similar to aspartame, but it can be used in baking.
+It's a bit more expensive—the best deal [I could find](#splenda-packets) was $40 for 2000 Splenda packets ($4.54 for the equivalent of a 4-pound bag of sugar)—but it still achieves the same sweetness as erythritol or allulose for a much better price.

 #### Monk fruit
 - 200 times sweeter than sugar

-Very similar to aspartame, but it has "monk" in the name, which is pretty cool.
+Very similar to sucralose, but it has "monk" in the name, which is pretty cool.
 It's also a bit more expensive.

 If you want a 1:1 sugar substitute and don't mind spending extra money, you could get a monk fruit/allulose blend on [Amazon](https://www.amazon.com/dp/B09B8P1MY9) ($40 for 4 pounds).

 #### Stevia
 - 200 times sweeter than sugar

-Stevia is very similar to aspartame and monk fruit, but it's known to have an undesirable aftertaste.
-Probably a good one to avoid.
+Stevia is known to have an undesirable aftertaste.
+It's probably best to avoid using it.

 <br>